Tushar-Shinde31/Sentiment-Analysis-on-X-Twitter-Data-Using-NLP-and-Machine-Learnin/README.md

    cd sentiment-analysis-x

  2. Install Dependencies: Ensure you have Python 3.x installed.
-Then, install the required libraries: pip install -r requirements.txt
+Then, install the required libraries:

+     ```bash
+     pip install -r requirements.txt

-Run the Notebook: Open sentiment_analysis.ipynb in Jupyter Notebook or Google Colab to:
+Run the Notebook: Open sentiment_analysis.ipynb in Jupyter Notebook or Google Colab to

 Preprocess tweets
 Train the sentiment classifier